US Increases Scrutiny Over Chinese Land Purchases Near Military Bases

 Updated:

-Yet, the Biden administration was concerned enough in May to make a rare move and issue an executive order shutting down MineOne Partners Ltd. and its affiliates.
+Yet the Biden administration was concerned enough that the president in May made a rare move and issued an executive order shutting down MineOne Partners Ltd. and its affiliates.
 The firms are majority-owned by Chinese nationals.

-The 12-acre site, purchased in 2022, is a mile away from Warren Air Force Base, home to the U.S. Minuteman III nuclear-armed intercontinental ballistic missiles.
+The 12-acre site, which MineOne purchased in 2022, is a mile away from Warren Air Force Base, home to the U.S. Minuteman III nuclear-armed intercontinental ballistic missiles.

-If not for a public tip, the federal government would not have known about the crypto mine site, which uses computers to mine Bitcoins.
+If not for a public tip, the federal government would not have known about the crypto mine site, which uses computers to mine bitcoin.

 Land purchased or owned by people and entities with ties to China and located near military facilities or infrastructure is being scrutinized more closely as tensions between Washington and Beijing rise.

-Chinese investors made 97 land transactions between 2020 and 2022, the most of all foreign nationals.
-The data did not specifically list real estate deals, according to a 2022 report from the Committee on Foreign Investments in the United States (CFIUS).
-CFIUS is responsible for tracking and investigating foreign nationals’ real estate and business purchases.
+Chinese investors made 97 land transactions between 2020 and 2022—the most of all foreign nationals.
+The data did not specifically list real estate deals, according to a 2022 report from the Committee on Foreign Investment in the United States (CFIUS).
+The interagency committee is responsible for tracking and investigating foreign nationals’ real estate and business purchases.

 Most of the land is held by a handful of Chinese investors.